jcleefw/search-app/README.md

 ## TODO Stories

 - [x] create express server
-- [ ] split fetch into a utils/api and write test for it
+- [x] split fetch into a utils/api and write test for it
-- [ ] include sass-loader
-- [ ] create basic container with conditional render of pages(Form, search result & Error Page)
+- [x] create basic container with conditional render of pages(Form, search result & Error Page)
-- [ ] display all details required in search item
+- [x] display all details required in search item
 - [ ] sorting function
 - [ ] star ratings
-- [ ] proper styling
+- [x] proper styling

 ## Trade Off
+- lazy loading of image
+- ways to reset form without having to refresh
+- responsive page
+- writing test SearchContainer and the react hooks